basecamp/policies/terms/index.md

 4. You must provide a valid email address and any other information requested in order to complete the signup process.
 5. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.

-## API Terms

-Customers may access their Service data via the Application Program Interface ("API").
-Any use of the API, including use of the API through a third-party product that accesses the Service, is bound by the terms of this agreement plus the following specific terms:

-1. You expressly understand and agree that the Company shall not be liable for any damages or losses resulting from your use of the API or third-party products that access data via the API.
-2. Abuse or excessively frequent requests to the Service via the API may result in the temporary or permanent suspension of your account's access to the API.
-The Company, in its sole discretion, will determine abuse or excessive usage of the API.
-The Company will make a reasonable attempt via email to warn the account owner prior to suspension.

 ## Payment, Refunds, Upgrading and Downgrading Terms

 1. The Service is offered with a free trial for 30 days.
 If you need more than 30 days, you will only be able to continue using the Service by paying in advance for additional usage.
 If you fail to pay for additional usage, your account will be frozen and inaccessible until payment is made.